webix-hub/gitbook-webix-jet/getting-started.md

 The app splits the URL into parts, finds the corresponding files in the _views_ folder and creates an interface by combining UI from those files.

-For example, there are 2 files in the _views_ folder of our app:
+For example, there are three files in the _views_ folder of our app:

 * top.js
 * start.js
+* data.js

-If you set the path to _index.html\#!/top/start_, the interface described in the _views/top.js_ file will be rendered first.
+If you set the path to _/\#!/top/start_, the interface described in the _views/top.js_ file will be rendered first.
 Then the interface from _views/start_ will be added in some cell of the top-level interface:

-**index.html\#!/top/start**
+**/\#!/top/start**

 ![Webix Jet a starter view example](.gitbook/assets/how_it_works.png)